AlexaH88/gamer-guild/README.md

   - The handling internal links on `addPostButton` and `addEventButton` functionality was taken from [Where Is The Mouse](https://whereisthemouse.com/how-to-use-button-as-link-in-react) and adapted to suit the needs of this project.

+  - The `YouTubeEmbed` component was created with a combination of these two tutorials by [DEV](https://dev.to/bravemaster619/simplest-way-to-embed-a-youtube-video-in-your-react-app-3bk2) and [A Designer Who Codes](https://www.youtube.com/watch?v=xNRJwmlRBNU) and adapted to suit the needs of this project.

 ### ***Content***

 - All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).